Back to Bowlin': Rutgers football's offense dominates Maryland in bowl-clinching victory

 A-plus night for Athan Kaliakmanis

 This season, Kaliakmanis has exceeded expectations.
-For many seasons, fans have watched poor quarterback play, but they cannot say that for the Minnesota transfer.
+For many seasons, Knights’ fans have been used to poor quarterback play, but they cannot say that for the Minnesota transfer.

 Kalikamanis threw for just 99 yards in the first half.
-Despite the low yard total, he was efficient and orchestrated the offense to a lead at the half.
+Despite the low-yard total, he was efficient and orchestrated the Rutgers offense to a lead at the half.

-The scoring - and Kaliakmanis - would not stop there on the Knights next offensive drive.
+The scoring - and Kaliakmanis - would not stop there on the next offensive drive for the Knights.
 With time in the pocket on 1st and 10 at the Terrapins’ 32-yard line, Kaliakmanis delivered a dot to Miller on the right sideline.
 Miller was able to sneak across the pylon for the score in one of Kaliakmanis’ best throws of the season.
 Rutgers led Maryland 31-17 at the beginning of the fourth quarter

 Kaliakmanis would later throw a 30-yard strike to Strong on the following possession, which led to a 46-yard field goal from junior placekicker Jai Patel.